José María Aznar: Accusations of corruption

 In 2015, after a series of cases spread over several years, 11 of the 14 members of José María Aznar's government from 2002 to 2003 were imprisoned or prosecuted for influence peddling, money laundering and tax fraud.
 Aznar himself is suspected by the Spanish justice system of having benefited from a party slush fund between 1990 and 1996 for an amount of 782,695 euros.

 He was summoned by the courts in March 2021 to explain the 'B fund' that the PP had allegedly maintained for more than twenty years.
 This was allegedly used to receive anonymous donations from business leaders in order to pay "salary supplements" to party officials.

 Personal life

 In 1977 Aznar married Ana Botella, by whom he has three children: José María, Ana and Alonso.
 Their daughter married Alejandro Agag at El Escorial on 5 September 2002, and they have four children.

 In 2008 in response to rumours, Aznar denied being the father of Zohra Dati, daughter of Rachida Dati, the then French minister for justice.
-The mother subsequently claimed that another individual, Dominique Desseigne, was the father of her child.
+Dati subsequently claimed that another individual, Dominique Desseigne, was the father of her child.

 In December 2012, a French court ordered Desseigne to undergo a paternity test to see if he fathered Dati's child.
 A French court decision of 7 January 2016 ruled that Desseigne was indeed the father.